Drug Interactions between Lupron and Zytiga

 Interactions between your drugs

-There were no interactions found in our database between Lupron and Zytiga - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Lupron and Zytiga.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Lupron is in the following drug classes: gonadotropin releasing hormones, hormones/antineoplastics.